ScilifelabDataCentre/open-science-checklists/open_software_checklist.md

 - [ ] **Containerise Your Software:** Use [Docker](https://www.docker.com/) or [Singularity](https://github.com/apptainer/singularity) to create consistent, portable environments.
 This ensures your software runs reliably across different systems thus improving reproducibility and simplifying deployment.

 - [ ] **Use Standard Open File Formats:** Use open formats and standards to enable compatibility with other tools.
 See [DANS’s File Formats Overview](https://dans.knaw.nl/en/file-formats/) for recommended formats for long-term access.

 - [ ] **Define Input/Output Schemas:** Use formats like [JSON Schema](https://json-schema.org/) to clearly describe the structure of your software’s inputs and outputs.

+- [ ] **Manage Dependencies Wisely:** Use well-maintained libraries and avoid obsolete and redundant dependencies for long-term software sustainability.

 ---